mikejoh/gk/ICA/README.md

 * `STALE` - Istiod **has** sent an update to Envoy but has not received an acknowledgement.
 Indicates a **networking issue** between Envoy and Istiod.
 Or a bug with Istio itself.

 ## Troubleshooting the Mesh Data Plane

+* `istioctl analyze` Finding configuration errors automatically.
+* `istioctl dashboard envoy` Viewing the raw Envoy config (clusters, listeners, routes) via a GUI.
+* `tcpdump` Capturing raw packets if you suspect the issue is below the proxy layer.
+* **Kiali** Visualizing the graph to see exactly which edge is showing "red" traffic.

 </details>